 The first task requires the labelling of virus-host protein pairs as interacting or not.
-Such information will be inferred from the occurred infection and knowledge about receptor-receptor binding protein interaction.
+Such information will be inferred from the occurred infection and knowledge about receptor–receptor binding protein interaction.

-Secondly, negative examples of expectedly not interacting proteins might be added to the dataset in order to reinforce the model understanding of correct protein interaction.
+Secondly, negative examples of expectedly non-interacting proteins might be added to the dataset in order to reinforce the model understanding of correct protein interaction.
 On top of that, the protein-class distribution will be assessed to avoid any bias.

 The next step contemplates the model realization.
-The architecture will be based on the work of Gonzales et al [2].
-In detail, it will probably see a protT5 embedding module [1] followed by a random forest classifier.
+The architecture will be based on the work of Gonzales et al, where the host genus is computed from a viral receptor-binding protein embedding [2].
+On the other side, the here proposed project’s aim concerns the compatibility prediction of a virus-host protein pair.
+In detail, the architecture will probably see a protT5 embedding module [1] followed by a random forest classifier.

 Lastly, an additional volume of protein sequences will be obtained from E. coli genomic sequences containing prophages.
 Infection from these phages is taken heuristically for granted.
 Further data processing and model training will follow.